TheresaLui/SelfHelpContent_v2/articles/microsoft.dbforpostgresql/dbforpostgresql-asc-operation-serversku.md

 # Operation on PostgreSQL failed because a property is incorrectly set.

 <!--issueDescription-->
 Thank you for contacting Microsoft support team.
-During our investigation we found that your operation on PostgreSQL server <!--$ServerName-->ServerName<!--/$ServerName--> is failed because <!--$ErrorDetails-->ErrorDetails<!--/$ErrorDetails-->.
+We have detected that your operation on PostgreSQL server <!--$ServerName-->ServerName<!--/$ServerName--> is failed because <!--$ErrorDetails-->ErrorDetails<!--/$ErrorDetails-->.
 <!--/issueDescription-->

 ## **Recommended Steps**